-Oil chainges are recommended at 12,000 mile intervals.
+Oil changes are recommended at 12,000 mile intervals.

 The gearbox filler plug is on the top of the box, the level plug is on the end plate adjacent to the kickstart shaft, and the drain plug is underneath.
 They can be reached from the right hand side of the machine.
+The oil level should be checked with the bike leaning on its prop stand.
 The transmission case filler plug is located just above the clutch access cover; the level plug is set low on the rear of the casing to the rear; and the drain plug is set in the base of the case.
 They can be reached from the left hand side of the machine.

-17. Clutch adjustment
+Clutch adjustment